AliaksandrSiarohin/pose-evaluation/README.md

 git clone --recursive https://github.com/AliaksandrSiarohin/pose-evaluation
 ```

+The general pipeline first compute the statistics for real data and generated using the script ```extract.py```.
+Then use script ```cmp.py``` to measure the final score.

 ### Faces

-For extracting face keypoints we use: https://github.com/1adrianb/face-alignment
+For extracting face keypoints (AKD) we use: https://github.com/1adrianb/face-alignment

 ```
 cd face-aligment